-Marc Sabbah (1988, New York City) is a viola soloist, chamber musician, professor and as of 2012, director of the Kâsteaux Chamber Music Festival and the viola soloist of the Belgian National Orchestra.
+Marc Sabbah (1988, New York City) is a viola soloist, chamber musician, conductor, professor of viola and since 2019, director of the Kâsteaux Chamber Music Festival.

 Since 2016, Marc is collaborating with Belgian pianist Eliane Reyes forming the Duo Sabbah-Reyes, a unique duo dedicated to exploring viola and piano repertoire.
-Marc has performed at the Delft, Zeeland and Utrecht Chamber Music Festivals, Grachten Festival Amsterdam, ArteAmanti, Festival van Vlaanderen, Les Sons Intensifs in Belgium, as well as festivals Arcidosso and Les Nuits Romantiques in Italy.
-Giving masterclasses in association with the Dutch Viola Society, the Brussels Chamber Music Festival and the Athens State Orchestra, Marc is deeply involved in teaching and communicating his love of music to both young artists and publics alike.
-Since 2019, Marc is the founder and artistic director of the Kâsteaux chamber music festival.
+Marc has performed at the Oxford Chamber Muisc Festival, Delft, Zeeland Klassiek and Utrecht Chamber Music Festivals, Grachten Festival Amsterdam, ArteAmanti, Festival van Vlaanderen, Les Sons Intensifs in Belgium, as well as festivals Arcidosso and Les Nuits Romantiques in Italy and many more.
+Marc has given masterclasses in association with the Dutch Viola Society, the Brussels Chamber Music Festival, the Athens State Orchestra, Universidad Panamericana Mexico and more.
+Marc is deeply involved in teaching and communicating his love of music to both young artists and publics alike.

 In 2011, Marc Sabbah performed with Ivry Gitlis at the Verbier Festival in Switzerland.
 Since then, Ivry Gitlis attended Marc's performance of the Leo Smit viola concerto at the Royal Conservatory of Mons calling Marc 'The Paganini of viola'.
 His pursuit of music led him to study with great performers like Pinchas Zukerman, Lawrence Power, Kim Kashkashian, baroque cellist Anner Bijlsma, Nobuko Imai and others.
 Marc has performed and attended festivals throughout Europe, Israel, Ukraine, Russia, the United States and Canada.
 Marc has won top prizes at the Moscow Arts Competition in Boston, the Horowitz International Competition and Academy in Kiev, Ukraine, (2004) performing Hoffmeister concerto for viola and orchestra as well as Mozart Sinfonia Concertante with the Ukranian State Orchestra.